By Norman Manzon

-Indeed, there are notable parallels between the two, the most significant of which is that each of these occasions brought about an earth-shaking paradigm shift for the people of God: the first for Israel under Moses (Exodus 19-20), and the second for the believers in Yeshua (Acts 2:1-4, 41).
+Indeed, there are notable parallels between the two, the most obvious of which is that the giving of the Spirit in Acts 2 did occur on Shavuot, the day that the Law had been given some fourteen hundred years earlier; but perhaps the most significant parallel of all is that each of these occasions brought about an earth-shaking paradigm shift for the people of God: the first for Israel under Moses (Exodus 19-20) and the second for the believers in Yeshua (Acts 2:1-4, 41).
 There were also notable, similar, profound supernatural phenomena.
 At Sinai, there was thunder and a very loud trumpet (Hebrew: shofar) sound (Exodus 19:16); on the Day of Pentecost, there was a noise like a violent rushing wind (Acts 2:2).
 At Sinai, there were lightning flashes (Exodus 19:16); on the Day of Pentecost, there were what appeared to them tongues as of fire (Acts 2:3).
 At Sinai, the Shekinah Glory, the visible manifestation of the presence of God, covered the mountain in the form of smoke and fire: Now Mount Sinai was all in smoke because the LORD descended upon it in fire (Exodus 19:18); on the Day of Pentecost, the Shekinah Glory fell in the form of tongues as of fire (Acts 2:2-3).

 On each of the occasions, the phenomena evoked strong emotional reactions from the crowds, as well.
 At Sinai, All the people perceived the thunder and the lightning flashes and the sound of the trumpet and the mountain smoking; and when the people saw it, they trembled and stood at a distance (Exodus 20:18); on the Day of Pentecost, the crowd was bewildered . . . amazed and astonished at the sound and at hearing the proclaimed message in their own native languages (Acts 2:6-8).